Abyiss/Client-python/README.md

 Python Client for Abyiss Cryptocurrency APIs.

-To use our API please sign up for a free account here [Sign Up](https://www.abyiss.com/signin) and find your API Key in your [Dashboard](https://www.abyiss.com/dashboard).
+To use our API please sign up for a free account here: [Sign Up](https://www.abyiss.com/signin), and find your API Key in your [Dashboard](https://www.abyiss.com/dashboard).

 ### We will be adding some of the additional features to this client libary and our API in roughly in this order:
 * **WebSockets** - This will allow you to subscribe to real time cryptocurrency market data from the API.